FAQ's - Submitting Proposals

 Please refer to the Call for Proposals for further details.

-A reference list is not required.
-If used, it will count towards your word limit, as will in-text citations.
+A reference list is not required and generally is not included.
+More commonly, a few in-text citations are provided to contextualize the work (in terms of theory or methodology).
+If used, references listed at the end of the abstract will count towards your word limit, as will in-text citations.
 In-text citations can be important for situating your research, but because they do count towards the word limit, you will want to be selective in how many you include.

 Yes you can, BUT you cannot submit a proposal to the strand you are coordinating.
 You are welcome to submit a proposal to another strand.